 Nor is “no” my only answer.
 I have led efforts to protect Civil Liberties, protect the property rights of citizens, made the city more energy efficient, switch to single stream recycling, retrofitting street and parking deck lights, pressed for higher efficiency in the city vehicle fleet, and ensured that the City live up to its promise as a Living Wage Certified employer.

 The overarching story is that I have consistently stood up for the people who elected me.
-That’s why I have been voted the Best Local Politician in every Mountain Xpress reader poll since I was elected in 2009 and been tapped as Best Local Hero in five of those six years (with one second place.)
+That’s why I have been voted the Best Local Politician in every Mountain Xpress reader poll since I was elected in 2009 and been tapped as Best Local Hero in five of those seven years (with one second and one third.)
 If I have sometimes cast my vote on the losing side of issues, close examination would show that the majority on Council has often voted against the will of the citizens here.

 It’s amazing how people get elected to office and suddenly think they know better than the people who elected them!